aws/codecatalyst-blueprints/packages/blueprints/aws-serverless-tinyurl/README.md

 This blueprint will create the Amazon CodeCatalyst Resources and along with a source code Repository for the project.
 The project contains below modules / files

-- cdk - Java maven module for creating the Application and Canary Stacks.
+- `.codecatalyst/workflows/build-and-release.yaml`: The template that defines the project's workflow

-- lambda - Java maven module for the Lambda function used by the Application to create Tiny URL and retrieve long url.
+- `cdk`: Java maven module for creating the Application and Canary Stacks.

-- site-contents - Static HTML for content serving
+- `lambda`: Java maven module for the Lambda function used by the Application to create tiny URL and retrieve long URL.

-- testscripts - NodeJS Source code for the canary tests
+- `site-contents`: Static HTML for content serving

-- pom.xml - Maven configuration for dependency management, plugin management, build and packaging
+- `testscripts`: NodeJS source code for the canary test

-- cdk.json - To execute the CDK code
+- `pom.xml`: Maven configuration for dependency management, plugin management, build and packaging

-- .codecatalyst/workflows/build-and-release.yaml - The template that defines the project's workflow
+- `cdk.json`: To execute the CDK code